larrybarriosjr/tinel/README.md

 ## **Workflow**

+### _ASSET SETUP_

+Using the design file given with the assignment, I created an svg for icons and logo similar to the file.
+I also created a custom logo for favicon and mobile app logos based on the original logo of the webshop.
+This adds completeness to the overall appearance of the site.

 ### _DEVELOPMENT SETUP_

 To make a development environment that is consistent throughout the developers, I setup configurations for